Runko: Modern multiphysics toolbox for plasma simulations: Introduction

-From the technical perspective, the presented code design provides all the needed tools to create hierarchical modeling systems of (coupled) formalisms.
-Technically this is achieved by polymorphic multiple inheritance as supported by the usage of modern \cpp.
-The concept of object inheritance nicely reflects the mathematical way of constructing hierarchical models that build on top of the previous one.
-Another level of abstraction is obtained by the usage of template metaprogramming that allows, e.g., to parameterize the dimensionality of the system---again closely reflecting the mathematical form of the problem.
+It is possible to take advantage of this structural similarity of the various formulations with well-designed software abstractions.
+This is the second core idea of the \runko\ simulation framework, which in essence is just a collection of data structures for storing, manipulating, and communicating particles and grids efficiently.
+The framework relies on modern computer science methods and paradigms that provide a sufficient degree of problem generalization to technically enable easy introduction of physics knowledge into the simulations.
+Technically this is achieved by polymorphic multiple inheritance as supported by the use of modern \cpp.
+The concept of object inheritance also nicely reflects the mathematical way of constructing hierarchical models that build on the previous one.
+Another level of abstraction is obtained by using template metaprogramming that allows, for example, the parameterization of the dimensionality of the system, again closely reflecting the mathematical form of the problem.
 Finally, in order to balance the computational efficiency and the user-friendliness of the code, the fast low-level \cpp\ classes are exposed to high-level \python3 scripting language.

-The complete framework is provided as a free open source software for the community.
+The complete framework is provided as open-source software for the community.
 It is available from a GitHub repository \footnote{ \url{https://github.com/natj/runko} } and the code design and structure are presented in detail in this article.
 Here we also present the PIC code of the framework and describe the implementation of the solvers needed to operate it.
-Firstly, the theoretical background of kinetic modeling of plasma is shortly reviewed in Sect.~\ref{sect:theory}.
+First, the theoretical background of the kinetic modeling of plasma is briefly reviewed in Sect.~\ref{sect:theory}.
 The numerical implementation of the framework is then discussed in Sect.~\ref{sect:numerics}.
-As an example, the new PIC code is used to simulate decaying kinetic turbulence in a magnetized pair plasma.
-Initial results from these simulations are presented in Sect.~\ref{sect:results}.
-Discussion of new features and future directions of the framework are given in Sect.~\ref{sect:discussion}.
-Lastly, the content is summarized in Sect.~\ref{sect:summary}.
+As an example, the use of the new PIC code is demonstrated on astrophysical plasma problems.
+A discussion of new features and the future directions of the framework are given in Sect.~\ref{sect:discussion}.
+Finally, the content is summarized in Sect.~\ref{sect:summary}.